Weekend Escapes from Spruce Grove: Exploring Parkland County and Wabamun Lake (2026 Guide)

 Can I support local agriculture in the city?

 Yes!
-The Spruce Grove Farmers’ Market is a massive local institution.
-Operating out of the Elevator Park facility, it connects residents directly with Parkland County farmers, local bakers, and artisans, ensuring you can keep your grocery dollars strictly within the local economy.
+The Elevator Park facility.
+Check the Spruce Grove Farmers’ Market schedule to see the 2026 vendor list and support local Parkland County producers directly, it connects residents directly with Parkland County farmers, local bakers, and artisans, ensuring you can keep your grocery dollars strictly within the local economy.

 Ready to plant roots in a community where your money actually buys you freedom?